alhog/QubitCircuitry/README.md

 ## **Contributing**

+**We welcome contributions!**
-We welcome contributions!
-Enhance network support, improve quantum features, or add bridges to our cosmic fabric.
+Enhance network support, improve quantum features, or add bridges to our quasi fabric.

 ## **License**